trujunzhang/bodrag-makedown/Products/bodrag/source-Bodrag-Utilities.md

 Disk Cleaner - Removes unnecessary files and creates more space
 ---------------------

-Use the Disk Cleaner to remove unnecessary files from the hard disk and get more free space.
+Use the <strong>Disk Cleaner</strong> to remove unnecessary files from the hard disk and get more free space.
 With Disk Cleaner you can remove following file types: temporary Internet files, cookies, temporary files, temporary help files, image cache files, log files, system backup files and more.
 Of course, you can specify which files you wish to search for and what really should be deleted.